 Why do organizations need to adopt enterprise application integration?

-In the digital age, businesses operate with a plethora of applications, such as CRM, ERP, POS, eCommerce, accounting, and so on.
-EAI is vital for ensuring these applications can share data and functions effectively, leading to enhanced operational efficiency, real-time data analysis, and the agility to respond to market changes promptly.
+Enterprise application integration is vital for ensuring these applications can share data and functions effectively, leading to enhanced operational efficiency, real-time data analysis, and the agility to respond to market changes promptly.
+It fosters better decision-making, enhances the customer experience, and increases business agility, all factors that contribute to long-term success.

 The components of enterprise application integration

-EAI comprises several critical components, each playing a significant role in the integration process: data integration, application communication, and business process management.
+Enterprise application integration comprises several critical components, each playing a significant role in the integration process: data integration, application communication, and business process management.

 Data Integration